 presentation, video clip or blog etc. and has links to

 How is the course assessed?

 The course is internally assessed, with each unit graded as pass, merit or distinction.
-Units are broken down into a series of assignments, each of which have specific grading criteria to achieve pass, merit or distinction.
 Students will achieve a pass, merit or distinction overall depending on their results across all units.

 What can the course lead to in terms of higher education and future careers?

 There are many opportunities for further study at

 higher education institutions, and many career